Pomander Walk: History

 In 2009 the owners completed a four-year facade renovation, restoring architectural details that had been lost for decades.
 In 2008 Landmark West! bestowed their Building Rehabilitation Award on Pomander Walk.

 Past residents of Pomander Walk include Nancy Carroll, Ward Morehouse, Herbert Stothart, Paulette Goddard, Michael Sorkin and Rosalind Russell.

+In popular culture

+The protagonist of This Time Tomorrow, a 2022 novel by Emma Straub, grew up living on Pomander Walk.